danjruth/danjruth.github.io/index.md

 *Related publications*
 -  Riviere, A., **Ruth, D.**,  Mostert, W.,  Deike, L. and Perrard, S. (2021).
 [Capillary driven fragmentation of large gas bubbles in turbulence](https://arxiv.org/abs/2112.06480). *(Manuscript uploaded to arXiv)*
--  Experimental observations and modeling of sub-Hinze bubble production by turbulent bubble break-up. *(Manuscript under preparation)*
+-  Experimental observations and modeling of sub-Hinze bubble production by turbulent bubble break-up. *(Manuscript in preparation)*

 ---

 ### Bubble rise dynamics in turbulence